Brain Tumor Types: An In-Depth Look at Benign and Malignant Varieties

 Location: Arises in the Schwann cells that insulate nerves.

-Characteristics: Generally benign.
+Characteristics: Generally slow-growing and non-cancerous.

 Malignant Brain Tumors